mauriciojost/main4ino-server/README.md

 ## Basics

+All the basics below refer to the most simple use case this server has been conceived for.

-A `device` is an embedded system (device "alarm").
+A `device` is an embedded system.
+For instance, a device can be an alarm based on Arduino.

-It is made of `actors`/components: a clock, a speaker, a display.
+A device is made of `actors` (components).
+To follow the above example, for the alarm we can have actors clock, speaker and display.

-Each actor has `properties` readable and/or writeable: for the speaker could be the volume.
+Each actor has `properties`, that can be readable and/or writeable: for instance for the actor speaker we could have the volume.

-A device can inform of its status (the current value of its properties) by creating `reports`.
+A device normally informs of its status regularly (the current value of the properties of its actors) by creating `reports`.

-Normally a device can load user-requested values for its properties by reading the `targets`.
+Normally a device can load recently created user-requested values for its actor's properties, by reading the `targets`.

+Once the device requested targets, they normally become consumed, making them set only once.

 ## Run